mabdelfattahm/certified-aws-solutions-architect-associate/1-aws-fundamentals/aurora.md

 - No capacity planning is needed
 - Users pay per seconds, can be cost-effective

+## Aurora Multi-Master

+- Used in case you need immediate failover for writer node
+- In this scenario, every node does RW

 ## Global Aurora

 - There are two ways to have cross region replication: